30040482/Nostalgia-on-ChromeOS/README.md

     https://www.minecraft.net/en-us/download

-Copy and paste 'Minecraft.deb' into the 'Minecraft' Linux directory.
+Copy and paste 'Minecraft.deb' into the 'Minecraft' directory located in your computer's Linux folder.

 Install 'Minecraft.deb'.